ELIXIR-IIB-training/website/_posts/2022-11-22-School_Python_genomics_Basic_module.md

 The School consists of 3 consequential modules:<br>
 - Basic module: Introduction to Python programming
 - Advanced module: analyze your genomic data with Python
-- Hackathon: Python programming for developers
+- Hackathon module: Python programming for developers

 This first *Basic module: Introduction to Python programming* aims to provide learners the basics of the Python programming language, by applying them to assigned problems in the field of genomics.
 Learners will be also introduced to fundamental skills needed for working with their computers through a command-line interface (using the Linux shell).
 <br>